lmcrean/dottie/backend/routes/__tests__/e2e/dev/master-integration/README.md

 1. Add new utility functions to the appropriate file in the `runners/` directory
 2. Update the master integration test to use these new functions
 3. Maintain the logical order: authentication → assessment → user actions

-## Debugging

-If a test fails, you can debug it using several approaches:

-1. Check the Playwright report for detailed error information
-2. Look for console log messages that indicate which operation failed
-3. Inspect the specific module where the failure occurred

-## Test Data

-The test utilities provide functions to generate test data:

-- `auth.generateTestUser()` - Creates user data for registration
-- `assessment.generateDefaultAssessment()` - Creates a default assessment
-- `assessment.generateSevereAssessment()` - Creates an assessment with severe symptoms
-- `user.generateProfileUpdate()` - Creates data for profile updates